DefiLlama/yield-server/README.md

 - If rewards are slashed when exiting a pool early, then set the apy value to that lower bound.
 - Omit any yield which requires an additional token aside from the LP token (eg veCRV to boost reward yields)
 - Omit any locked rewards
+- `apyReward` must not include pre-TGE points, non-transferable tokens, or other non-tradable incentives.
+Only include reward APY for incentives paid in tokens that are already tradable.
 - Fee based APY values should be calculated over a 24h window

 ### Adaptors